 - You can check golf bags (fee and policy)

-- Check when booking; space could be limited.
+- Check when booking, as space may be limited.

-- Check when booking; space could be limited.
+- Check when booking, as space may be limited.

 - A Quik-Trak machine to purchase tickets